nikini/iceberg/README.md

- -e,  --exclude <packages>  what packages to exclude (separated by comma) -s,  --single              run once and then exit (webpack and karma) --silent                   this flag will hide OS notifications --host                     hostname for the cache clear --port                     port for the cache clea
+ -e,  --exclude <packages>  what packages to exclude (separated by comma) -s,  --single              run once and then exit (webpack and karma) --silent                   this flag will hide OS notifications --host <hostname>          hostname for the cache clear --port <port>              port for the cache clea --dev-port <dev-port>      port for the webpack-dev-server
 ```

 #### Examples